 Startup initiatives are mushrooming.
 However, a new business usually carries a lot of risks.
 Banks and loan institutes need to be very careful in lending money to these.
 It makes logical sense to inquire about the financial and operational performance of the company before signing a loan agreement.

 Lack of References

 It is normal to ask for references from a person or a business seeking a loan.
 A lack of convincing reference(s) is not a good sign.
-Some might consider it a burden, but a person or business with a credible network carries less risk.
+Some might consider it a burden, but a person or business with a credible network carries Loan Fraud Detection.